-Two important avenues of commercialization occur through the licensing of an invention to an existing company, or through the creation of a startup or spin-off company to launch the new invention.
+Licensing of an invention to an existing company is an important avenue of commercialization, as is the creation of a startup or spin-off company to launch the new invention.
 Both options are precursors of commercial impact.

 The number of new licenses created indicates a heightened engagement between the university and private sector firms, and an increased contribution of research faculty to social and economic development.